R3rumCC/HikeTracker22-13/README.md

 - end_point: The id of the ending point of the hike
 - reference_points: A string with the list reference points's id separeted by a "-"
 - description: The description of the hike
-- gpx_track: A string with the name of gpx file ?
+- gpx_track: A string with the name of gpx file (?)
-- hike_condition:
+- hike_condition: The condition of the hike.
+Four possible values: open, closed, partly blocked, requires special gear
-- hike_condition_description:
+- hike_condition_description: A description of the causes of the condition
-- local_guide:
+- local_guide: The email of the local guide who added the hike

 ### Points
 The list of the points